 After plaintiff filed the July 18, 2017 complaint, an additional plaintiff joined the case.
-Plaintiffs filed several amended complaints, and filed their most recent amended complaint on December 11, 2020.
-The operative complaint asserts claims for breach of fiduciary duty against our Chief Executive Officer, our Chief Technology Officer, the estate of Mark Hurd (our former Chief Executive Officer who passed away on October 18, 2019) and two other members of our Board of Directors.
+Plaintiffs filed several amended complaints and filed their final amended complaint on December 11, 2020.
+The final amended complaint asserts claims for breach of fiduciary duty against our Chief Executive Officer, our Chief Technology Officer, the estate of Mark Hurd (our former Chief Executive Officer who passed away on October 18, 2019) and two other members of our Board of Directors.
 Oracle is named as a nominal defendant.
 On December 11, 2020, the estate of Mark Hurd and the two other members of our Board of Directors moved to dismiss this complaint.
-On June 21, 2021, the court granted this motion as to the estate of Mark Hurd and one Board member and denied the motion as to the other

-Board member, who filed an answer to the complaint on August 9, 2021.
+On June 21, 2021, the court granted this motion as to the estate of Mark Hurd and one Board member and denied the motion as to the other Board member, who filed an answer to the complaint on August 9, 2021.
 On December 28, 2020, our Chief Executive Officer, our Chief Technology Officer and Oracle as a nominal defendant filed answers to the operative complaint.

-Trial commenced on July 18, 2022, and has concluded.
-On November 18, 2022, the court held a final hearing on the parties' post-trial briefing.
+Trial commenced on July 18, 2022, and on November 18, 2022, the court held a final hearing on the parties' post-trial briefing.
 On December 27, 2022, the court "so ordered" a stipulation, dismissing the Board member from this action.
 On May 12, 2023, the court issued its trial ruling, finding for defendants and rejecting plaintiffs' claims.
-On May 22, 2023, plaintiffs filed a motion for attorneys' fees, claiming that this lawsuit had conferred a benefit on Oracle.
-By letter dated May 23, 2023, the court informed the parties that a final order and judgment would be entered after the court resolved plaintiffs' motion for attorneys' fees.
-On July 28, 2023, nominal defendant Oracle filed an opposition to plaintiffs' fee application; plaintiffs filed a reply on October 11, 2023; a hearing on this motion was held on November 17, 2023.
-The court has not yet ruled on this motion.
-Because the court has not yet ruled on plaintiffs' motion, no judgment has been entered, and plaintiffs' time to file a notice of appeal has not yet begun to run.
-On May 31, 2023, defendants filed a bill of costs, as the prevailing party.
-This motion is fully briefed, and the court has not yet ruled on this motion.
+The court entered judgment for defendants on March 5, 2024.
+On April 2, 2024, plaintiffs filed a notice of appeal, appealing the court's judgment and certain discovery decisions relating to the SLC.
+After full briefing, on October 23, 2024, the Supreme Court of Delaware, sitting en banc, heard oral argument on the appeal.
+The court has not yet issued a decision on this appeal.

-While Oracle continues to evaluate these claims, we do not believe this litigation will have a material impact on our financial position or results of operations.
+While Oracle continues to evaluate these claims, we do not believe these matters will have a material impact on our financial position or results of operations.